kokonior/PHP-Projects/README.md

 # PHP-Projects

-For personal projects not commercial
+For personal projects only not commercial

 # hacktoberfest 2021